 Frequently Asked Questions

-• I know a lot of people get curious when it comes to disabled folks—and though I am personally very open about my experiences and disabilities—I want to warn against asking this question, as it may make people uncomfortable.
+I know a lot of people get curious when it comes to disabled folks—and though I am personally very open about my experiences and disabilities—but I want to warn against asking this question, as it may make people uncomfortable.
 (And nobody truly owes anyone an explanation about their identity.)
-But, to answer the question:
+But to answer the question:

 I am Deaf-Hard of Hearing, physically disabled, have chronic pain disorders, left hemiplegia, and Generalized Anxiety Disorder.